lunazea-git/lundiagnosis/README.md

 # lundiagnosis

-#What can I check with this script?
+# What can I check with this script?

-for the moment you can check:

-*uptime of the computer
+for the moment you can check: uptime of the computer / username / kernel versions / CPU temperature / amount of RAM / USB devices connected to the computer

-*username

-*kernel versions

-*CPU temperature

-*amount of RAM

-*USB devices connected to the computer

 The script is under active development, it is not the final version

-#how to use the script?
+# How to use the script?

 download the .sh file, read it before enabling, and to enable the script use the command